 If the rear of the canvas has traces of glue around the edges, or feels thick and new, the painting may have been lined.
 This refers to the process of attaching an additional layer of canvas to the original in order to repair holes and tears and stabilise the painting.

 ‘Lining a canvas was, and still is, a common practice for Old Master paintings,’ says Ghosh.
 ‘In the past it was often done with a heavy hand, but now it can be completed without damaging the paint’s surface.’

 Major cracks in the work might indicate that it has been hung in a hot, dry place, such as above a fireplace, while warped stretchers could suggest it lived in a bathroom.
-‘Neither are advisable,’ states Ghosh.
+‘Neither is advisable,’ says Ghosh.

-While not venturing so far as to specify where they should be hung, some artists, such as Richard Diebenkorn (1922-1993), helpfully leave notes to indicate their correct orientation.
-On the back of the work above Diebenkorn has written in pencil ‘TOP’, with an arrow pointing upwards.
+While not venturing so far as to specify where they should be hung, some artists, such as Richard Diebenkorn (1922-1993), leave notes to indicate their correct orientation.
+On the back of the work above, the artist has written ‘TOP’ in pencil, with an arrow pointing upwards.